Embedding code samples

 pre tag indicates to the browser its contents are preformatted.
 So it appears in the browser the same as it appears in the HTML.
 If you need more info read Everything you need to know about the

-Using a small snippet of PHP, we no longer have to manually encode symbols (<, >, &, etc) into HTML entities (
+Alternatively, by using a small snippet of PHP, we no longer have to manually encode symbols (<, >, &, etc) into HTML entities (

 This process used to be a royal pain in the proverbial but on applying a little PHP, we return the cream to the medicine cupboard.